 Using a toilet auger can seem scary, as the thing looks very weird to someone who has never dealt with any plumbing issues.
 But you can sigh in relief, as here we will explain all of the steps you need to go through to successfully get rid of a clogged toilet.

 If you have ever heard about a drain snake, then you probably have an idea about what a bathroom auger is.
 This tool is a big helper that can get rid of your clogged toilet in no time.
 It contains three simple parts: a rotating handle, a rubber sleeve, and a flexible metal cable.
 A toilet auger can come in different lengths and materials, but its main characteristics always stay the same.

 You can use a closet auger when there are pieces of some material in your toilet that block its flush.
 Of course, a plunger comes to mind first, but if it doesn’t help at all, you might consider getting a toilet auger.

 Before buying this tool, you should always pay attention to its rubber sleeve, as this part is the crucial detail that protects the porcelain coating of your toilet.
 If there are any defects in it, or it seems too cheap, you probably should opt for another store.

 A very common discussion is toilet auger vs snake.
 Even though they seem similar at first, there are some differences between these two tools.
-When it comes to toilet snake, it has a longer cable, and the handle is more flexible than an auger.
-Although, a snake is thinner, so it cannot fully clean a clogged toilet.
+When it comes to toilet snakes, it has a longer cable, and the handle is more flexible than an auger.
+Although a snake is thinner, it cannot fully clean a clogged toilet.
 Both tools will definitely help you get rid of any clogged toilet